 This separates the grounds from the liquid, leaving you with coffee-infused water and no trace of gritty ground coffee bits.
 The press itself consists of a piece of mesh sandwiched between two filters, which can be taken apart to clean.

-For more inside knowledge, visit our reviews section to find more than 400 practical buyer's guides offering unbiased advice on what equipment is worth investing in.
-To brush up further on coffee, we've also reviewed espresso machines, pod machines, bean-to-cup coffee machines, filter coffee machines, coffee grinders and reusable coffee cups.
-Plus, check out our guide to our best coffee machines review.
+To brush up further on coffee, we've also reviewed a range of the best espresso machines, best coffee pod machines, best bean-to-cup coffee machines, best filter coffee machines, best coffee grinders and best reusable coffee cups.

 Best cafetières to buy at a glance

-• Best mid-range glass cafetière: Judge 8-cup coffee glass cafetière, £30
+• Best mid-range cafetière: Judge 8-cup coffee glass cafetière, £43

-• Best one-person metal cafetière: ProCook satin stainless steel double-walled cafetière, £21
+• Best one-cup cafetière: ProCook satin stainless-steel double-walled cafetière, £21

-• Best iconic stoneware cafetière: Le Creuset stoneware cafetière, £51.45
+• Best-looking cafetière: Le Creuset stoneware cafetière, £68

 Pros: